 Scenic Connemara is an area of Ireland not to be missed, especially for those interested in Irish history.
 Here are five historic places to visit in Connemara.

-Located about an hour west of Galway city, Connemara is widely known as one of the most scenic areas in the whole of Ireland.
+Located about an hour west of Galway city, Connemara is widely known as one of the most scenic areas in the whole of Ireland, and it has one of the best and most scenic cycle routes in Galway.
 Oscar Wilde called it an area of ‘savage beauty’ due to its rugged natural landscape and location on the west coast of Ireland.
 What is lesser known is the extent of historic places to visit in Connemara.

 Indeed, while the area boasts breathtaking views of mountain vistas, stunning lakes, and a diverse landscape, the area also has a rich history, and there are many sites you can visit to immerse yourself in its fascinating past.
 Here we have listed our top five historic places to visit in Connemara.